garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Defend Tendril
+Category: Defend Eye

 When cast: Place a CHARGE on this spell.

-Sacrifice: You may sacrifice one of your TENDRILs to prevent another TENDRIL from being removed/consumed.
+Sacrifice: You may sacrifice one of your EYEs to prevent another EYE from being removed/consumed.